Best movies on Amazon Prime Video to watch now (October 2020) - TheNewsTrace

 Snowpiercer (2013)

-Director Bong-Joon Ho, who took dwelling greatest image at this 12 months’s Academy Awards for his newest movie Parasite, helms this dystopian thriller starring Chris Evans.
+Director Bong-Joon Ho, who took house finest image at this 12 months’s Academy Awards for his newest movie Parasite, helms this dystopian thriller starring Chris Evans.
 With humanity shut to extinction after environmental catastrophe, the few remaining survivors stay on a practice divided by social class, the place the poorest on board are oppressed by the wealthy.
-Whereas not fairly as sturdy as his newer work, Snowpiercer is an exhilarating commentary on inequality with sturdy performances from Evans, Tilda Swinton and Octavia Spencer.
-The movie spawned a well-liked spin-off tv collection, which is on the market to stream on Netflix.
+Whereas not fairly as sturdy as his more moderen work, Snowpiercer is an exhilarating commentary on inequality with sturdy performances from Evans, Tilda Swinton and Octavia Spencer.
+The movie spawned a preferred spin-off tv collection, which is obtainable to stream on Netflix.
 Watch Snowpiercer on Amazon Prime Video

 Wild Rose (2018)